curl/everything-curl/http-redirects.md

 it to do that.

 When following redirects is enabled, curl will follow up to 50 redirects by default.
-There's a maximum limit set mostly to avoid the risk of getting caught in endless loops.
-If 50 isn't food for you, you change the maximum amount of redirects to follow with the `--max-redirs` option.
+There's a maximum limit mostly to avoid the risk of getting caught in endless loops.
+If 50 isn't sufficient for you, you can change the maximum number of redirects to follow with the `--max-redirs` option.

 ## GET or POST?